kazhala/InquirerPy/docs/pages/prompt.md

 - qmark: (str) The question mark symbol to display in the prompt.
 Reference [Style](https://github.com/kazhala/InquirerPy/wiki/Style) documentation for detailed information.

 Above are the basic keys that are common across all of the prompts.
-More advanced customization is also available via more key options, reference them in prompt specific documentation.
+More advanced customisation is also available via more key options, reference them in prompt specific documentation.

 They are available on the sidebar ⟶ ⟶ ⟶